krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration_guides/pipeline-migration.md

 At this point, you can proceed to delete the old `Pipeline` resource managed by Azure DevOps Provide "classic" (note the different API group).

-First, you can delete the old `Pipeline` resource managed by Krateo Azure DevOps Provider "classic":
+First, you can delete the old `Pipeline` resource managed by Azure DevOps Provider "classic":
 ```sh
 kubectl delete pipelines.azuredevops.krateo.io pipeline-1
 ```